iboing/iboing.github.io/index.md

 <!-- <i class="fas fa-exclamation-triangle fa-fw mr-2" style="display:inline;color:red"></i>  -->

+- **[2026/01]** Three papers accepted by ICLR 2026.
 - **[2025/11]** One paper accepted by SCIENCE CHINA Information Sciences.
 Recognized as Top-10% Area Chair for NeurIPS 2025.
-Invited to serve as Area Chair for ICML 2026.
+Invited to serve as Area Chair for ICML 2026 and ACL ARR.
 - **[2025/09]** One paper accepted by NeurIPS 2025 as Spotlight.
 Invited to serve as Area Chair for ICLR 2026.
 Our work won Zuchongzhi Outstanding Achievement Award.
 - **[2025/06]** One paper accepted by ICCV 2025.
 One paper accepted by npj Artificial Intelligence.
 - **[2025/02]** One paper accepted by *Science Advances* as a cover article.
 One paper accepted by CVPR 2025.
 Invited to serve as Area Chair of NeurIPS 2025.